David-Byrne/SADD/docs/overview10.md

 '#SaveThe8th'.
 And, as I had expected, I got results.
 I checked the first result returned, [956265187560116225](https://twitter.com/MariaLaoise/status/956265187560116225), and it contained both hashtags...
 Not what I was expecting.
-Tweets like these do explain why the Save hashtag appears in both categories but it shouldn't have ever entered the system, I'm meant to be dropping tweets that contain both hashtags.
+Tweets like these do explain why the Save hashtag appears in both categories, but it shouldn't have ever entered the system, I'm meant to be dropping tweets that contain both hashtags.
 Marking the earlier bug involving the setting of the viewpoint attribute as a ToDo item, I turned my attention to the section of